Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 <img src='img/20231118-051821.png' width=700px>

-While the result indicates success, this doesn't guarantee that the scanner will operate without error.
+While the result indicates success, it doesn't guarantee that the scanner will operate without error.
 After the installation is complete, run `Start-AIPScannerDiagnostics` to confirm the configuration:

 <img src='img/20231128-052837.png' width=600px>

 ### Configuring the Scanner
+The scanner has a number of configuration options that are not immediately intuitive.
 Here's a list of the options for an on-prem scan job:

 <img src='img/20231116-041658.png' width=400px>